orar/redski/README.md

 There are two main entries

-`sbt runMain example.Hello` reads data from data file which was provided on "https://s3-ap-southeast-1.amazonaws.com/geeks.redmart.com/coding-problems/map.txt"
+`sbt runski` reads data from data file which was provided on "https://s3-ap-southeast-1.amazonaws.com/geeks.redmart.com/coding-problems/map.txt"

-`sbt runMain example.HelloRandom` generates its own data randomly at start
+`sbt "runMain example.HelloRandom"` generates its own data randomly at start

 The code runs on a single thread to get its standard speed and also the basic logic.